ajhermann94/Rally/docs/privacy.md

 **App:** Rally: Motivation Alarm ("Rally", "we", "us") **Contact:** open an issue at https://github.com/ajhermann94/rally/issues

-> Template — not legal advice.
-Have it reviewed before publishing, and fill in
-> every [BRACKETED] value.

 Rally is a motivational alarm app.
 This policy explains what we collect, why, and your choices.